VickyCen/VickyLeetcodeExercise.github.io/_posts/Day2.md

 - When to expand the window: when the sum of elements < target and iterate each element
 - When to shrink the window: when the sum of elements >= target

+3. Prefix sum:
+- For each i-th element, calculate the sum of 0th to i-1-th elements before it; Store the sums in a new array
+- For each i, using binary search to find out a boudary when sum[bound] = sum[i - 1] + target
+- Return the minimum value of bound - i + 1

 ```
 /**
  * @param {number[]} nums